isomerpages/govtech-gobusiness/_FAQ/1ia-employees.md

 		</tr>
 		<tr>
 			<td>Construction</td>
-			<td>Building and Construction Authority (BCA)</br>If your worker's AccessCode details show 'No approval to start work', it could be because:
+			<td>Building and Construction Authority (BCA)<br>If your worker's AccessCode details show 'No approval to start work', it could be because:
 				<ul>
 					<li>Your company has not submitted project or workers to BCA for approval</li>
 					<li>Your company has obtained BCA's approval, but:</li>